 - Russian sage is a great alternative to lavender in colder regions and is a very popular, common sight in the perennial borders of many gardeners.
 It’s a wonderfully reliable, long lasting source of blue blooms and silvery fine cut foliage that is essential in the landscape from a design standpoint.
 You see it mixed with other standards like Rudbeckia, Shasta daisy, and yarrow.
 The best part is it begins to bloom profusely in the spring, carries an intoxicating scent, and is a magnet for pollinators early on in the year.
 ‘Denim'n Lace' Russian Sage is a fantastic compact cultivar that doesn’t flop- a great improvement for those who also have floppy perovskia but still love the stuff (how could you not?!).

 - Lavender can be replaced somewhat by Russian sage but there’s nothing like the real thing, especially in spring.
 Lavender blooms early for most in the country where it’s hardy and sports an intoxicating scent- which of course is probably not news to you.
 Where it can grow, it’s a wonderful plant.
 Nothing can live in such crummy soil and yet be such a thing of beauty.
 Neatly clumping, well behaved, tidy, and beautiful spikes of pretty purple (sometimes blue, pink, and maybe white) play well with other perennials in the sunny parched perennial bed.
-We carry many kinds of lavender, but we’ve put together an easy to choose collection of our best selling perennials to get you started on these so you don’t have to choose.
+We carry many kinds of lavender.
+Check out our lavender category for your perfect plant.

 - In the shade, spring can bring beautiful color too, but you may have to find it with more foliage (aside from the classic bleeding hearts of course).
 Heucheras are superb plants in shade.
 Their foliage brightens it up fast in most of the country, as it tends to be evergreen in warmer climates and will be already putting on a show early on in the year- if not all year.
-‘Blackberry Ice’ is a tasty purple color that would look fantastic in the shade bed with spring violas and any quick emerging bulbs.
+The Sliver Scrolls Heuchera is a beautiful purple color that would look fantastic in the shade bed with spring violas and any quick emerging bulbs.